Right to work and employer obligations

 - Store information regarding international employees during the employment and for 4 years after the end of the employment.
 Take a copy of your employee’s proof of right to work (such as a residence permit) and their proof of identification.
 The information must be easily available for the occupational health and safety authorities.
 More information is available on the Occupational Safety and Health Administration’s (OSHA) website.

-- Inform the shop steward, the elected representative, and the OSHA representative of the names of your international employees and be sure to include the applicable collective agreement.
+- Inform the shop steward, employee representative and occupational safety and health officer of the names of your international employees and the applicable collective agreement.

 TIP: Remember that there may also be sector related requirements for e.g. employees in the social and welfare sector must be authorized to practice their profession in Finland.